Was Jesus Created (Revelation 3:14)?

-But we should compare this one verse to other verses in the Bible that talk about Jesus and creation to get a more definite interpretation.
+In order to understand that above verse, we need to compare it to other verses in the Bible that talk about Jesus and creation to get a more definite interpretation.
 The Bible clearly teaches that Christ is the Creator of everything: “For by Him all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
 All things were created through Him and for Him.
 And He is before all things, and in Him all things consist” (Colossians 1:16, 17).

 Revelation 3:14 can therefore be interpreted as Christ being the One who initiates, who is the prime mover and begins all things rather than He was created.
-John is simply pointing out that Jesus is our Creator.
+John in Revelation 3:14, is simply pointing out that Jesus is our Creator.